+Ministry of Education Links

 - Windsor Essex Catholic District School Board

-- Click Here to access the Parent Portal that was set up during the School closure.
+- Click Here to access the Parent Portal that will be used as the school reopens from the COVID-19 shutdown.
 This portal is where you will find updates from the Ministry of Education and from the School, learning resources you can access from home, and additional resources to help you navigate these unprecedented circumstances.